tommardh/jasmine-approve.js/README.md

   });
  ```
 ###Approve
-*output from failed tests are shown in line with a simple diff view
+* Output from failed tests are shown in line with a simple diff view
-*below the outputs from a failed test there is an "Approve" button that will download the output from the test as a file with name "test_description.approved.txt"
+* Below the outputs from a failed test there is an "Approve" button that will download the output from the test as a file with name "test_description.approved.txt"
-*approved outputs needs to be saved to approvals folder (beware that browsers tend to add numbers to files if downloaded multiple times)
+* Approved outputs needs to be saved to approvals folder (beware that browsers tend to add numbers to files if downloaded multiple times)